karstenv/dynamic_layers_qgis/postgis/README.md

 5. Add (digitize - this will work for locations inside the boundaries of the USandA only ) a location point and save

-6. Refresh the map display - the dynamic data in the two db view should now be visible
+6. Refresh the map display - the dynamic data in the two db views should now be visible